earthly/earthly/docs/guides/registries/aws-ecr.md

 ## Run the Target

 With the helper installed, no special commands or flags are required.
-To build and push an image, simply execute the build target. **Don't forget the `--push` flag**!
+To build and push an image, simply execute the build target with the `--push` flag.

 ```
 ❯ earthly --push +build